nashcom/domino-startscript/README.md

 The script is pre-configured and will work for older versions with init.d and also with the newer systemd.

 - The first command untars the files
-- The install_scripts writes all required files into the right locations with the right owner and permissions.
+- **install_scripts** writes all required files into the right locations with the right owner and permissions.
-- The next command enables the service (works for init.d and systemd)
+- The next command enables the service (systemd)
 - And finally the server is started

+Example:

 ```
 tar -xzf domino-startscript_v3.8.0.taz